Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow2onnnx.md

 ```
 The meaning of each parameter is as follows:

-1. graph: The graph need to be converted ( [Graph](../basics/08_nn_graph.md) object )
+1. graph: the graph need to be converted ( [Graph](../basics/08_nn_graph.md) object )

-2. external_data: Whether to save the weights as external data of the ONNX model.
+2. external_data: whether to save the weights as external data of the ONNX model.
 When it is `True`, it is usually to avoid the 2GB file size limit of protobuf.

-3. opset: Specify the version of the conversion model ( int, default is 10 )
+3. opset: specify the version of the conversion model ( int, default is 10 )

-4. flow_weight_dir: Path to save OneFlow model weights
+4. flow_weight_dir: path to save OneFlow model weights

-5. onnx_model_path: Save path for exported ONNX models
+5. onnx_model_path: save path for exported ONNX models

-6. dynamic_batch_size: Whether the exported ONNX model supports dynamic batch, default is False
+6. dynamic_batch_size: whether the exported ONNX model supports dynamic batch, default is False

 In addition, oneflow-onnx provides a function called `convert_to_onnx_and_check` to convert and check the converted ONNX model.
 The check refers to feeding the same input to the original OneFlow model and the converted ONNX model respectively, and then comparing the difference between each value in the two outputs to see if it is within a reasonable margin of error.